usc-isi-i2/kgtk/docs/transform/unique.md

 The unique command reads a KGTK file, constructing a second KGTK file containing the unique values and counts for a column in the first file.

-This implementation normally builds an im-memory dictionary of the unique values and counts.
-Performance will be poor, and execution may fail, if there are a very large number of unique values.
-If the input file has been presorted, then the `--presorted` option may be used to avoid  building the in-memory dictionary.
+This implementation normally builds an in-memory dictionary of the unique values and counts.
+Performance will be poor, and execution may fail, if there are a very large number of unique values;  if that occurs, you should presort the input file and give the `--presorted` option to avoid  building the in-memory dictionary.

 In the default output format, the output file is a KGTK edge file.
-The node1 column contains the unique values, thelabel column is `count`, and the node2 column contains the unique count.
+The node1 column contains the unique values, the label column value is `count`, and the node2 column contains the unique count.

-Since KGTK edge files cannot have an empty node1 column, the `--empty value` option provides a substitute value (e.g. NONE) that will be used in the ouput KGTK file to represent empty values in the input KGTK file.
+Since KGTK edge files cannot have an empty node1 column, the `--empty VALUE` option provides a substitute value (e.g. NONE) that will be used in the ouput KGTK file to represent empty values in the input KGTK file.
+When the empty value is itself empty (the default), empty values in the input file will not be included in the output file.

 The value used in the `label` column, normally `count`, may be changed with the `--label VALUE` option.